TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Account.ensureDataset(name: string, metadata?: object)

-Ensures that there is a dataset with the given `name` and with the specified `metadata`.
+Ensures the existence of a dataset with the given `name` and with the specified `metadata`.

 Calling this method ensures that the necessary changes (if any) are made in the connected-to TriplyDB instance that result in an end state in which a dataset with the given `name` and `metadata` exists.